Breakout 2000: Release

 Breakout 2000 was first previewed in 1995, being advertised with a September release date.
-It was covered by the press that were invited to Atari Corporation's European division, featured in a promotional recording sent by Atari to video game retail stores on October 9, and showcased during an event hosted by Atari dubbed "Fun 'n' Games Day" between 1995 and 1996.
-Early previews prior to release showcased several differences compared to the final version such as different visuals and heads-up display.
+It was covered by the press that were invited to Atari Corporation's European division, and was also showcased between 1995 and 1996 during Atari's "Fun 'n' Games Day", an event for producers and developers to showcase upcoming Jaguar titles to the media.
+Early previews prior to launch showed differences compared to the final version such as different visuals and heads-up display.
 The game was later scheduled for a November launch window, although internal documentation from Atari showed that it was still in development by December 11.

 In 1996, Atari merged with JTS Corporation, ceasing production of the Atari Jaguar and games that were in development for the platform.
 This resulted in the game not being published by Atari despite being completed, rated by the ESRB, and scheduled for a July release.
 As part of the merger, Atari agreed to continue support for the Jaguar.
 Telegames later became involved with the game and sub-licensed it from Atari along with a number of titles for the console.
-By this time, Telegames was the last remaining software publisher for the Jaguar.
-Breakout 2000 was released in North America and Europe on December 10 (although some sources list December 9).
-Being a late release after the console was discontinued, it was only available through direct order from Telegames' US and UK websites as well as retailers or distributors such as Electronics Boutique.
+By this time, Telegames was one of the last remaining third-party publishers for the Jaguar.
+Breakout 2000 was released in North America and Europe on December 10.
+Being a late release after the console was discontinued, it was only available through direct order from Telegames and retailers such as Electronics Boutique.

 Reception

-Breakout 2000 garnered average reception from critics.
-Edge felt that the game's main mode provided little gameplay "thrills" compared with Arkanoid (1986).
+Breakout 2000 received an average reception from critics.
+Edge felt that the game's main mode provided little gameplay thrills compared with Arkanoid (1986).
 The Atari Times' Patrick Holstine labelled it as a well-done title, noting the challenging gameplay and adequate controls.
 However, Holstine found the graphical presentation "rather 16-bit looking".
 He also expressed mixed thoughts about the music and the classic mode.
 Marc Abramson of the French ST Magazine highlighted its visuals, sound, fluidity, and controls.
 Abramson also noted the multiplayer component for its originality but difficult in getting used to it due to the playfield's perspective, and lamented the lack of game save support.
 Red of German publication ST-Computer concurred with Abramson regarding the two-player mode, while commenting that the game's perspective was reminiscent of Klax.
-Red ultimately considered it a fun game, commending the gameplay, smooth animation, and controls, but felt that its audio "leaves a lot to be desired."
+Red ultimately considered it a fun game, commending the gameplay, smooth animation, and controls, but felt that its audio "leaves a lot to be desired".